-This page was created to provide information to those interested in having Texas Tiny Homes build you a new home in Granbury, Texas on our lots.
+This page was created to provide information to those interested in having Texas Tiny Homes build you a new home in Granbury, Texas or nearby locations.
 Below are some of the questions we are asked about the build process:

 - How do we get started with the design/build process?